-The oldtimers retain charm and value, but Moto Guzzi is a bike you can ride.
-A lot.
+The glorious old timers retain charm, prestige and value, but aged Moto Guzzis are motorcycles you can ride.
+Across town, or across the continent.
 Speaking of that, have you priced a Rocket 3 lately?

 Many claim otherwise, but the Brough Superior was motorcycling’s first superbike, if the definition truly means advanced performance.
-More powerful and refined than anything on the pre-war market, George Brough’s JAP and Matchless powered twins (in sv or overhead valve guise) were carefully produced and models like TJ Jackson’s 1939 SS80 (top) were factory documented to sustain speeds approaching 100 mph.
+More powerful and refined than anything on the pre-war market, George Brough’s JAP and Matchless powered twins (in sv or overhead valve guise) were carefully produced.
+Models like TJ Jackson’s 1939 SS80 (top) were factory documented to sustain speeds approaching 100 mph.
 This, at a time when paved roads were rare.
 Notch the same legendary qualifications and add more technical prowess for the Vincent Black Shadow and Harley Davidson big twins, the latter more affordable as an AMF build.
 As investments, keep an eye on prices and pick your spots if you’re serious about buying an established classic.
-Ownership clubs and forum contacts suggested.
-Price fluctuation is widespread and random.
+Ownership clubs and forum contacts are vital as price fluctuation is widespread and random.

 Moto Guzzi Le Mans

 Those who know our devotion to the brand might question the in-house ability to write an unbiased analysis.
 Especially if Moto Guzzi’s flashy Lemon’ is the subject.
 Biased or not, there’s no denying the sporting Tontis remain a bargain compared against other big-bore exotics from Italy, including the original Le Mans 850 produced between 1976/78.
 By far the most collectible of all.
-I’ve seen regular and ‘specialist’ versions (including modified bikes from So Cal tuner Jim Woods or bikes with factory racing parts) attached to asking prices approaching $25K.
-Still, just 35% of what’s asked for a 750 SS Desmo or Imola replica.
-You can find examples for less with some patience, but the first edition Le Mans will surely continue to appreciate.
+I’ve seen regular and ‘specialist’ versions (including modified bikes and/or with factory racing parts) attached to asking prices approaching $25K.
+All totaled, that 35% of what’s asked for a 750 SS Desmo or Imola replica.
+You can find examples for less with some patience, but the first series Guzzi Le Mans 850 will surely continue to appreciate.

 Moto Guzzi Le Mans 850 II

-A long running series produced until 1993 in ‘Ultimate Edition’ form and imported widely, many examples of the Le Mans 850II have been stripped into Mark One copies, dramatically affecting value to buyers seeking originality.
-More angular per De Tomaso’s influence, the 850II and USA’s CX100 were products of Lino Tonti’s wind tunnel testing, and set up properly, they outperform the original in terms of road-holding, stability and rider protection.
-Revised with new bodywork and squared-off engine castings, some regard Guzzi’s Le Mans 850III best of all, combining the small size of the first 850 with notable mechanical upgrades like harder bore material and vastly improved levels of finish.
-Both the 850II, CX100 and 850III are rising in value – more so in the UK and Euro markets, but anything under $4500 is likely project material.
+Produced until 1994 (‘Ultimate Edition’) and imported widely the Le Mans line is among the most popular from Mandello.
+In fact, so memorable was the first-issue 850 that many examples of the Le Mans 850II have been stripped into Mark One copies – dramatically affecting value and making a rare model even more scarce.
+More angular per De Tomaso’s ‘Modena wedge’ styling influence, the 850II and USA’s CX100 were products of Lino Tonti’s wind tunnel testing.
+Set up properly, they outperform the original in terms of road-holding, stability and rider protection.
+Revised with new bodywork and squared-off engine castings, many insiders regard the Le Mans 850III best of all, combining the small dimensions of the first 850 with notable mechanical upgrades – nikasil coatings in the bore and vastly improved levels of finish.
+Both the 850II, CX100 and 850III are quickly ascending – more so in the UK and Euro markets.
+Anything less than $5000 is likely a project, but deals do happen.